ConsenSys/doc.pantheon/docs/Consensus-Protocols/Clique.md

 * [clique_discard](../Reference/Pantheon-API-Methods.md#clique_discard)

 !!! important
-    Adding or removing a signer is subject to agreement by existing signers.
-Meaning the command to add or remove a signer must be executed on the majority of signers (greater than 50%) to take effect.
+    A majority of existing signers must agree to add or remove a signer.
+That is, `clique_proposeValidatorVote` must be executed by specifying the signer to add or remove on the majority of signers to take effect.

 Use [clique_getSignerMetrics](../Reference/Pantheon-API-Methods.md#clique_getsignermetrics) to view signer metrics for a specified block range.